charmed-kubernetes/kubernetes-docs/pages/k8s/cni-overview.md

  -   [Canal][canal]
  -   [Tigera Secure EE][tigera]

 By default, **Charmed Kubernetes** will deploy the cluster using flannel.
-To chose a different CNI provider, see the [Install documentation][install].
+To chose a different CNI provider, see the individual links above.

 ## Migrating to a different CNI solution